 Many serious eye conditions do not immediately present symptoms.

-If you are not undergoing regular eye exams, you may be missing the warning signs of cataracts, glaucoma, and other issues.
+If you are not receiving regular eye exams, you may be missing the warning signs of cataracts, glaucoma, and other issues.

-The doctors of Wicker Park Eye Center in Chicago, IL, can provide your next eye exam.
+The doctors at Wicker Park Eye Center in Chicago, IL can provide your next eye exam.
 How can an eye exam protect your vision?